medusajs/medusa/docs/content/development/endpoints/create.md

 ## Building Files

-Custom endpoints must be transpiled and moved to the `dist` directory.
-This happens when you run your backend using `medusa develop` and while it’s running, and when you run the following command:
+Custom endpoints must be transpiled and moved to the `dist` directory before you can start consuming them.
+When you run your backend using the `medusa develop` command, it watches the files under `src` for any changes, then triggers the `build` command and restarts the server.

+The build isn't triggerd though when the backend first starts running.
+So, make sure to run the `build` command before starting the backend:

 ```bash npm2yarn
 npm run build